MartynMage/MythicNames/README.md

 ## How it works

 No frameworks, no dependencies.
-Names are generated client-side from syllable pools tuned per style — Norse, Celtic, Lovecraftian, and about 17 others.
+Character names are built from syllable pools tuned per style — Norse, Celtic, Lovecraftian, and about 17 others — while things like weapons and guilds are built from name patterns instead.
+Meanings are derived from the name itself, so a name always means the same thing.

 Campaigns, favourites and history are saved to localStorage, so nothing leaves your browser.
+There's an export/import in the Campaigns tab for moving them between devices.

 Every batch is generated from a seed, so `?seed=ember-4821&cat=taverns&style=norse` gives you the same taverns every time.
 Handy if you want your party to see the list you saw.